MicroShed/vscode-microprofile-pack/README.md

 * [Quarkus](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-quarkus) - Support for development with Quarkus.

 ## Contributing
+Do you have a suggestion for for the MicroProfile Extension Pack?
 File an issue or submit a pull request if there is an extension that should be added to the extension pack.
 Our [CONTRIBUTING](CONTRIBUTING.md) document contains details for submitting pull requests.